 - Cinema 4D: Using this software, animators need to expand the Character menu and select “Onion Skin” to activate it for Posr Morph setups or Character Objects.
 Plus, they can apply Ghosting Tag to display previous and next poses of objects and customize the frame range later.

-- 3ds Max: On this software, you need to enable Trajectories to see onion layering, and for that, you should select your object first.
+- 3ds Max: On this software, you need to enable Trajectories to see onion skinning, and for that, you should select your object first.
 Then, locate the Motion Panel and activate trajectories, which will immediately visualize the object's path over time.

 - Houdini: If you need to enable onion skinning through Houdini, select the animated element and access “Motion FX View” to display motion trials.
 Plus, you can use “Animator Editor” within Ghosting Tools to view previous and upcoming frames for chosen elements.